yuvraj-0777/Yuvraj-0777/README.md

 <h2 align="left">🚀 Full Stack Developer | MERN Stack | Next.js | React-native | App Developer | DevOps | AR/VR & Unity Enthusiast 🕶️</h2>

-<h3 align="left">Greetings! 👋 I'm [YourName], a passionate full-stack developer with expertise in the MERN stack, Next.js, and reactive app development. 🌐 My journey in the tech world is fueled by a relentless curiosity and a deep love for learning. 📚</h3>
+<h3 align="left">Greetings! 👋 I'm Yuvraj Singh, a passionate full-stack developer with expertise in the MERN stack, Next.js, and reactive app development. 🌐 My journey in the tech world is fueled by a relentless curiosity and a deep love for learning. 📚</h3>

 <p align="left">In addition to my proficiency in building robust web applications, I'm an DevOps and AR/VR enthusiast with a knack for creating immersive experiences using Unity. 🕹️ I thrive on the excitement of exploring cutting-edge technologies and transforming innovative ideas into inspiring projects. 🚀</p>